Skip to navigation Skip to content

 Custodial or state care + Read more ...

-Is the student in a custodial institution or wholly or substantially supported while in State authorised care?
+Is the student in a custodial institution or wholly or substantially supported while in state authorised care?

 7

-Approved living arrangement and allowance criteria + Read more ...
+Approved Living Arrangement + Read more ...

 Check if the student is in one of the following living arrangements: